Luxshi Vimalarajah

 Berlin, Germany

-Luxshi Vimalarajah is a Senior Mediation Advisor at the Berghof Foundation.
-She is both conceptually and practically involved in designing and facilitating dialogue and mediation processes and providing training and on-demand support for negotiators, advisors, special envoys and mediators involved in peace negotiations.
-Providing mediation support to third-party mediators is a strong pillar of Luxshi's work, ranging from policy advice to knowledge provision, capacity-building, technical and thematic support.
+Luxshi Vimalarajah is a Senior Peace Mediation Advisor at the Berghof Foundation, working predominantly at Track 1 and 1.5 levels.
+Since 2003, she has been actively engaged in designing, leading, and facilitating dialogue and mediation processes.
+She provides negotiation support and on-demand assistance to negotiators, advisors, special envoys, and mediators involved in peace negotiations.
+As a scholar-practitioner in mediation, her work encompasses policy advice, knowledge sharing, capacity-building, and both technical and thematic support.

 Luxshi Vimalarajah holds an MA in Political Science from the Free University in Berlin.